How to Donate More Money to Charity without Spending Much?

 One of the best and fastest ways to donate more money to charities without spending is by launching a fundraiser on Facebook.
 In fact, you might also have seen or contributed money towards a charity for a fundraiser campaign launched by a Facebook friend or contact.

-People conduct fundraisers on Facebook to celebrate their birthdays or special occasions or merely because they wish to do something for the lesser privileged members of the society.
+People conduct fundraisers on Facebook to celebrate their birthdays or special occasions or merely because they wish to do something for the less privileged members of society.

-Then there’re a few more ways to donate to charity without spending much.
-One of these is giving away part of the money you get as Income Tax refund.
+Then, there are a few more ways to donate to charity without spending much.
+One of these is giving away part of the money you get as an Income Tax refund.

-Other is by organizing a small fundraising event in your locality.
-There’s no shortage of innovative and creative ideas to donate to charity without burning a hole in your purse or wallet or pockets.
+Another is by organizing a small fundraising event in your locality.
+There’s no shortage of innovative and creative ideas to donate to charity without burning a hole in your purse, wallet, or pockets.

 In Conclusion